Factual/github-to-jira/README.md

 Github Issues to JIRA via JSON
 ==============================

 JIRA now provides a JSON import facility that is vastly easier to use than the CSV one.
+Be careful importing into an existing project as it will overwrite existing issues.

 This is a simple script to generate a JSON file for this import from the GitHub Issues v3 API.